-Our multidisciplinary research efforts in such areas as mobile and global health, bioenergy, and nanomanipulation are funded by a number of US federal agencies including the NIH, NSF, DOE, and DOD.
+Our multidisciplinary research span many areas.
+Within energy we have focused on unique reactor designs for photothermal conversion of CO2 to useful fuels and commodity chemicals.
 In addition to fundamental research, we emphasize transition of our technologies to the market place through the formation of start-ups and other commercial interactions.

 Professor Escobedo's research group is at the forefront of novel methodologies for the simulation of both thermodynamic data (like free-energies and microstructure) and kinetic information (like transition mechanisms and rate constants) from molecular-level models of complex materials.
 His current interests center on establishing structure-property relationships for materials made from customizable nanoscale building blocks such as oligomers, polymers, and nanoparticles.